manafsulleyman/automated-script-patient-creation-management-system/README.md

 1. Clone the app repo git clone https://github.com/mPharma/qa-take-home-test.git

-2. After cloning, cd qa-take-home-test
+2. After cloning, cd qa-take-home-test if you are not in the folder already.
 3. npm install
 4. npm start